-Lung cancer screening with low-dose chest tomography (LDCT) has been demonstrated to reduce lung cancer mortality.
-Preliminary reports suggested that up to 20% of lung cancers may be CT-occult but detectable by autofluorescence bronchoscopy (AFB).
-We evaluated the prevalence of CT occult invasive and high grade pre-invasive lesions in high risk participants undergoing screening for lung cancer.
+Lung cancer screening with low-dose CT (LDCT) scan has been demonstrated to reduce lung cancer mortality.
+Preliminary reports suggested that up to 20% of lung cancers may be CT scan occult but detectable by autofluorescence bronchoscopy (AFB).
+We evaluated the prevalence of CT scan occult, invasive, and high-grade preinvasive lesions in high-risk participants undergoing screening for lung cancer.

-The first 1,300 participants from 7 centers in the Pan-Canadian Early Detection of Lung Cancer Study who had 2% or greater lung cancer risk over 5 years were invited to have an AFB in addition to a LDCT.
-We determined the prevalence of CT and AFB abnormalities and analyzed the association between selected predictor variables and pre-invasive lesions plus invasive cancer.
+The first 1,300 participants from seven centers in the Pan-Canadian Early Detection of Lung Cancer Study who had ≥ 2% lung cancer risk over 5 years were invited to have an AFB in addition to a LDCT scan.
+We determined the prevalence of CT scan and AFB abnormalities and analyzed the association between selected predictor variables and preinvasive lesions plus invasive cancer.

-Addition of AFB to LDCT in a high lung cancer risk cohort detected too few CT occult cancers (0.15%) to justify its incorporation into a lung cancer screening program.
-(ClinicalTrials.gov number, NCT00751660.)
+The addition of AFB to LDCT scan in a high lung cancer risk cohort detected too few CT occult cancers (0.15%) to justify its incorporation into a lung cancer screening program.